nerisnow/nm_distributions/README.md

 ```
 pip install nm-distributions
 ```
+This package can be used to calculate mean and standard deviations for Gaussian and Binomial distributions.
+Additional features include plotting of the distributions and calculating the probability distribution functions.

 ## Getting Started
 This repo can also be used to locally install the nm-distributions package.
 Firstly, create a virtual environment from your terminal: